List of alien races in Marvel Comics: Plodex

 The Plodex are an entirely non-humanoid race and are shapeless blobs in their natural form.
 They are able to adapt to forms capable of creating and manipulating advanced technology, which in turn can study, alternate and improve genetic material to augment themselves or others with.
-Marrina of Alpha Flight is a member of the Plodex race.
+Marrina Smallwood of Alpha Flight is a member of the Plodex race.
 First seen in Alpha Flight #1 (August 1983).

 Pluvians

 The Pluvians are a race of aliens descended from a race of genetically engineered humans who live on the planet Pluto.
 Martinex is a Pluvian.
 First appeared in Sub-Mariner Comics #38.

 Poisons

 First seen in Venomverse #1, the Poisons are a race of aliens that hails from a Universe overrun by Symbiotes.
-In their true form the Poisons are small, with crystalline armor and spikes and are physically frail with the exception of their Queen which is massive.
+In their true form, the Poisons are small, with crystalline armor and spikes and are physically frail with the exception of their Queen which is massive.
 They possess psionic abilities to some degree which acts as a defense mechanism that allows them to disguise themselves and create illusions.
 They are also revealed to be symbiotic in nature and whenever they bond with a symbiote and its respective host, they become exponentially stronger by forming a permanent bond with it.
 The symbiote and its host will cease to exist as individuals as the Poison will assimilate the host's memories, powers and abilities.
 They are even considered nature's answer to the Symbiotes.
 Once they assimilate a symbiote, they are unable to consume anyone else, leaving them vulnerable to being killed.
 They became a threat to the entire Multiverse after they discovered the existence of other realities, but are now considered extinct, with only one member alive.